-- 1. Copy the following file:urmagic_uninstall.sh to a blank USB stick. - 2.
+- 1. Copy the following file: urmagic uninstall.sh to a blank USB stick. - 2.
 From a robot program, go to the Installation tab > Camera > Camera > Stop Camera. - 3.
-With the controller on, insert the USB stick containing the urmagic file into the Teach PendantThe uninstallation procedure starts automatically.

-- 4. Once uninstallation is complete, remove the USB stick containing the urmagic file. - 5.
-Remove the 16 Gb USB stick containing the Vision Server. - 6.
+With the controller on, insert the USB stick containing the urmagic file into the Teach Pendant.
+The uninstallation procedure starts automatically. - 4.
+Once uninstallation is complete, remove the USB stick containing the urmagic file. - 5.
+Remove the USB stick containing the Vision Server. - 6.
 Go to Setup Robot > URCaps Setup. - 7.
 In the Active URCaps text box, tap the Camera URCap. - 8.
-The Camera URCap is highlighted. - 9.
-Tap to uninstall the URCap. - 10.
-Tap Restart to complete the uninstall process.
+The Camera URCap is highlighted. - to uninstall the URCap. - to complete the uninstall process.
 The robot controller reboots. - 11.
-Connect to a PC the 16 Gb USB stick containing the URCap and Vision Server. - 12.
+Connect to a PC the USB stick containing the URCap and Vision Server. - 12.
 Format USB stick in FAT32 format. - 13.
-See section Installation on page 15 to install the latest software.
+See Software section to install the latest software.

-6. Snapshot Position
+4.2.
+Snapshot Position

-Prior to teaching objects with the Cam Locate URCap node (see section Cam Locate Node on page 94), the operator must define a snapshot position using the Snapshot Position wizard.
-For more details on the concepts of snapshot position, work plane, and calibration board, see Table 3-1: Terminology of the Vision System. on page 9
+Prior to teaching objects with the Cam Locate URCap node, the operator must define a Snapshot position using the Snapshot Position wizard.
+For more details on the concepts of Snapshot position, Work plane and Calibration board, see General Presentation section.
+Read the following instructions to create a Snapshot Position.

-6.1.
+4.2.1.
 Launching the Calibration and Snapshot Position Wizard

-Go to the Installation tab > URCaps > Camera > Snapshot, select a feature point from the dropdown list, and tap
+Go to the Installation tab > URCaps > Camera > Snapshot and tap 🕇.